abstrakct/trexcli/README.md

 `trex orderhistory` will show the (recent) order history of your account.
 For some reason it seems to only go back about 1 month.
 I'll try to figure out how to go back further.

+`trex orderhistory neo` will show the (recent) order history for NEO in your account.
+Replace NEO with any currency you want.

 `trex openorders` will show any open orders you have.
+`trex openorders neo` will show any open orders you have for NEO.
+Replace NEO with any currency you want.

 `trex deposithistory` will show your deposit history.